 What meals are served to CMI participants?

 All students (residents and commuting students), faculty, and staff eat lunch together onsite at the Nicholas Music Center.
 Lunches are catered by University Dining Services.
-Residential and commuting students eat dinner at the Nielson Dining Hall, nearby (a short walk) the dormitories and the Nicholas Music Center.
-Residential students also eat breakfast at the Nielson Dining Hall.
+Residential and commuting students eat dinner at the Neilson Dining Hall, nearby (a short walk) to the dormitories and the Nicholas Music Center.
+Residential students also eat breakfast at the Neilson Dining Hall.